dblanding/dsm/readme.md

             * But the benefit is a greatly improved user experience.
             * The user is able to modify parts without getting bogged down in the details of all the steps that went into the part's creation.
             * The kernel takes care of all those details by recalculating all the *edges* where the modified face intersects any adjacent faces, replacing the original shape with the edited shape.
-        * To my knowledge, only 2 dynamic modeling CAD kernels exist.
+        * By contrast, there are very few CAD applications that use a dynamic modeling CAD kernel
-            1. [SolidDesigner](https://www.hpl.hp.com/hpjournal/95oct/oct95a1.pdf), initially developed around 1990 by Hewlett-Packard.
-HP had an in-house project team located in Sindelfingen, Germany whose goal was to develop a dynamic modeling kernel for a new and improved CAD application to be used by HP design engineers.
-Initially, this CAD application was known as HP PE/ME30.
-HP continued to develop it and by 1995, they began to market it as [SolidDesigner](https://www.hpl.hp.com/hpjournal/95oct/oct95a1.pdf), the world's first (and only) Dynamic Modeling CAD application.
+            1. Hewlett-Packard ME30 was the first.
+According to [The CAD Insider](https://www.thecadinsider.com/2007/10/cocreate-follow.html), ME30 dates back to the 1980s when HP developed its own CAD system for use by its own engineeers.
+Their engineers wanted a CAD application that was easier and more intuitive to use.
+The engineers **loved** it so much that HP began to make it available outside HP as ME10 (for 2D) and ME30 (for 3D).
+By 1995, the name was changed to [SolidDesigner](https://www.hpl.hp.com/hpjournal/95oct/oct95a1.pdf), the world's first Dynamic Modeling CAD application.
                 * Spun off as CoCreate (in 2000), then bought by PTC (in 2007).
 Now sold as [Creo Elements/Direct Modeling](https://www.ptc.com/en/products/creo/elements-direct)
-                    * PTC has a **free version** called [Creo Elements/Direct Modeling Express](https://www.ptc.com/en/products/creo/elements-direct/modeling-express), intended to give the user a taste of *how it works* but with [limited fuctionality](https://www.ptc.com/-/media/Files/PDFs/CAD/Creo/37318-CED-Topic-Sheet-assets-1.pdf):
+                    * PTC offers a **free version** called [Creo Elements/Direct Modeling Express](https://www.ptc.com/en/products/creo/elements-direct/modeling-express), intended to give the user a taste of *how it works* but with [restricted fuctionality](https://www.ptc.com/-/media/Files/PDFs/CAD/Creo/37318-CED-Topic-Sheet-assets-1.pdf):
-                        * Will hadle assemblies up to a maximum of 60 unique parts
+                        * Will handle assemblies up to a maximum of 60 unique parts
                         * Can load STEP files, but cannot save in STEP format

             2. [SpaceClaim](https://en.wikipedia.org/wiki/SpaceClaim), initially introduced in 2007